Why suppliers should join a business network

 Specific capabilities you will gain right away include:

 - Online 24x7 access to all open purchase orders.
 You can download and print them, or forward them as PDFs to your order processing department.
-You can also acknowledge or comment on them online to help better synchronize your respective efforts.
+You can also acknowledge or comment on them online to help better synchronise your respective efforts.
 You can use this as your primary way of receiving POs or you can also continue to receive them from customers by post, by email or in electronic form.

 - Online 24x7 access to the current status of your invoices.
 Often you will be able to see exactly where your invoices stand in the receipt, approval and payment cycle.
 This will help you better predict and manage your cash flow.